mustardgrain/tech-tips/codequality.md

 ### Use unit tests
   Unit tests are a big help in making sure that code quality is maintained.
 While unit tests won't catch all problems, and will likely not catch "stylistic" problems with your code, when a code base has well maintained unit tests, it helps you to make sure that you didn't unexpectedly break anything when implementing new code, or attempting to fix old code.

+### Implement continuous integration
+  Implementing continuous integration is a good way of supplementing well maintained unit tests.
+At times developers may not remember to run their unit tests before pushing their code into the code base.
+Continuous integration software can help you ensure that everyones code passes your unit tests, whether or not the developer remembered it.